Doctor of Nursing Practice (Post-BSN to DNP)

 Adult-Gerontology Acute Care Nurse Practitioner

-The DNP-Advanced Practice Leadership degree can be earned in 9 semesters as a full-time student and in 15 semesters as a part-time student.
+The DNP-Advanced Practice Leadership degree can be earned in 8 semesters on our Three-Year Plan of Study and in 11 semesters on our Four-Year Plan of Study.
 An adult gerontology acute care nurse practitioner (AGACNP) is an advanced practice registered nurse (APRN) who provides care to children, seventeen-years-of age and over, and adults of all ages.
 They provide a spectrum of care, from disease prevention to acute care management.
 The primary role of the AGACNP is to care for patients with complex, acute conditions.
 Many AGACNPs practice in intensive care, trauma, or acute care units.
 While most AGACNPs report practicing in tertiary care practice settings, AGACNPs can now also work in specialty clinics and long-term care facilities.
 AGACNPs provide complex monitoring and develop multifaceted treatment plans for adults and gerontology patients.
 They focus on preventing future complications while improving the health of the patient.

 The Adult-Gerontology Acute Care Nurse Practitioner1 76 credit hour plan of study is for nurses who hold Registered Nurse (RN) licensure with the Board of Nursing.